 - ½ tsp baking powder

-- Cream the fats and sugar together until light and fluffy.
+- Cream the butter, lard/shortening and sugar together until light and fluffy.

 - Add the syrup, boiling water and vanilla and mix well.

-- Add all the dry ingredients and mix until combined.
+- Add all the dry ingredients and stir until combined.

-- Roll into small balls (about 1½ tbsp worth of dough in each).
-Place on a lined baking sheet and flatten slightly.
+- Roll into small balls (about 2 tsp of dough in each).
+This should make about 32 individual biscuits.
+Place on a lined baking sheet.
+Leave plenty of room, as they will spread as they bake.

 - Leave on the baking tray for a couple of minutes, then transfer to a wire rack to cool.

 - When cool, sandwich together with buttercream.
-I made my buttercream with 2oz butter/4oz icing sugar/1 tbsp milk.
+I made my buttercream with 55g butter/110g icing sugar/1 tbsp milk/¼ tsp vanilla.
 Add 1-2 tbsp cocoa powder if you opt for a chocolate filling.